jlxw48/CS3219-PeerPrep/README.md

 The question that you see will be the same as the one that your partner sees.

 #### The code editor
 The code editor allows you and your interview partner to collaborate on the question.
-You will be able to see what your partner types in real time!
-We currently only support **Python**, but we plan to add support for other programming languages in the future 😄.
+You will be able to see what your partner types **in real time**!
+We currently only support **Python**, **Java** and **CPP**, but we plan to add support for other programming languages in the future 😄.

 #### The chat
 The chat window can be expanded and collapsed with a click of a button.
 It allows you to conveniently communicate your ideas with your partner.